-How Can Your School Implement Reading Recovery and Ensure Early Literacy Development for Each Child?
+Your School Can Implement Reading Recovery and Ensure Early Literacy Development for Each Child!

 The Canadian Institute of Reading Recovery (CIRR) works with school systems across the country to implement Reading Recovery as an early intervention strategy for children in Grade 1 who are struggling to read and write.